weihua-kuang/weihua-kuang/README.md

 Interest in **AIOps** and **Agent** (mainly Multi-Agents System).

 ### Currently Working on :
-- Muilti-Agents System ([MAS for SE](https://github.com/waywooKwong/LangGraph-MAS4SE)) Workflow reconstructed on CrewAI(former by LangGraph),
+- Muilti-Agents System ([MAS for SE](https://github.com/waywooKwong/LangGraph-MAS4SE)) Workflow reconstructed by CrewAI(former by LangGraph),

   ensembling with Agent Protocals(MCP, A2A) & Browser use.
 - AIOps research focusing on **Software Change** in Enterprise Scenario,